 Since the installation process is very simple and may only require you to use a single screw, it won’t take long before you can appreciate its anodized black finish which makes it look premium.

-This CravenSpeed bullet style stubby antenna is unlike the first one we had reviewed mainly because it comes with a different shape and size.
+This CravenSpeed bullet-style stubby antenna is unlike the first one we reviewed mainly because it comes with a different shape and size.
 It is a great replacement antenna for just about any Ford F-150.

 We really liked the look of the CravenSpeed bullet style stubby antenna because apart from being a low-profile antenna, it was one of the most unique antennas on our list.
 Its installation is similar to that of most of the other antennas as you only need to screw it in place and you’ll be done.

 It is made from billet aluminum and then anodized with a durable black finish that prevents chipping and fading.
 It also comes with two corrosion resistant stainless-steel adapters which contribute to its durability.

 It comes as no surprise that the slogan of the KEYO1E is “short but more”.
 The antenna is slightly shorter than the CravenSpeed bullet style antenna by only 0.6 inches.
 However, it is the perfect antenna for any 2001-2021 Mini Cooper.

 - Tool-free installation